Loading...

 description string Description of symbol parameter ('') - parameter ('') parameter ('') parameter ('')

-records any Symbol records, see also Efficiently Assigning Symbol Records parameter ([]) - parameter ([]) parameter ([]) parameter ([])
+records any Symbol records, see also Assigning Symbol Records parameter ([]) - parameter ([]) parameter ([]) parameter ([])

 is_singleton logical Indicates if set is a singleton set (true) or not (false) parameter (false) - - - -